nidllab/fLoc/FLocProtocol.md

 #### To Run:

-File: Documents/Experiments/FamilyStudy/ __runme_fLoc.m__

-1. Click green arrow icon at the top panel to RUN the experiment
+1. Open MATLAB
+1. Type `floc` at the Matlab command window
-2. When prompted, enter participant's ID
+2. When prompted, enter subject ID
-3. Once the task instruction screen appears, the experiment will start automatically after receiving MRI trigger
+3. When prompter, enter the run number (1 or 2)
+5. When you see the text 'Press a button when an image repeats on sequential trials', start the MRI

 #### Between Runs: